 Modification: Option to perform skull crushers while holding a staggered or double leg glute bridge (keeping both feet on the ground).

-How To Do An Uneven Sit Up and Single Arm Press
+How to Do an Uneven Sit-Up and Single-Arm Press

 With control, lower the dumbbell back to your shoulder, then lower back down to the mat and repeat.

-Modification: Option to omit the sit up and perform seated crossbody chops and single arm overhead presses.
+Modification: Option to omit the sit-up and perform seated cross-body chops and single-arm overhead presses.

 FAQs